-Since September the local community have been invited to come and have lunch with us twice and they were served beautifully by the Year 6 children.
-They came for a Harvest and a Christmas lunch where the children sang angelically to them.
-The choir also entertained people at a local garden centre too.
+The local community are invited to come and have lunch with us twice and they were served beautifully by the Year 6 children.
+They come for a Harvest and a Christmas lunch where the children sing angelically to them.
+The choir have also entertained people at a local garden centre and Tesco’s.

 The whole school had an opportunity to go inside the Life Education Bus to learn about drugs and its effects, which was very informative.
-We also visited the Watermill Theatre, Newbury to see Sleeping Beauty as a pantomime.
-Plus, the Scholastic Book Fair stayed with us for a few days so that we could buy some superb new books.
+We have also visited the Watermill Theatre, Newbury to see a pantomime.
+Plus, the Scholastic Book Fair stay with us for a few days so that we can buy some superb new books.

 Children in Sika class also had a visit from Mr Barrington (a Science teacher from St. Johns Secondary School, Marlborough) where they were given the opportunity to dissect a pig’s heart and explore it in depth.

 Lastly, the School Council Executive Committee visited the Houses of Parliament which they thoroughly loved.
 We now have a budding Prime Minister…!

 In January, Sika class were very excited about getting approx 200 brown trout eggs to look after.
 They were given to them by ARK (Action for the River Kennet) who subsequently delivered an interactive, invertebrate workshop to the children.
 The project was a great success and the young trout were safely returned back to the River Kennet in March.